 This is the center frequency of the downstream channel in Hz stored as a 32-bit binary number.
-The receive frequency MUST be a multiple of 62500 Hz.
+The receive frequency assigned by the CMTS MUST be a multiple of 62500 Hz.

 Note: The intent of the DSG Channel List is to contain a list of all the downstream frequencies that contain DSG Tunnels.